 What is the Fresno Arts Safety Net Fund?

-The Fresno Arts Safety Net Fund (FASNF) is an emergency initiative organized by the Fresno Arts Council (FAC) to distribute one-time grants valued up to $1,000 to art organizations headquartered in Fresno County.
+The Fresno Arts Safety Net Fund (FASNF) is an emergency initiative organized by the Fresno Arts Council (FAC) to distribute one-time grants distributed in increments of $1,000 up to $5,000 to art organizations headquartered in Fresno County.
 These unrestricted cash awards are intended to help art organizations facing financial emergencies directly related to COVID-19.
 Funds were raised by the FAC, the Central Valley Community Foundation (CVCF), and the California Arts Council (CAC) through the CARES Act.
 Everyone is encouraged to apply.
 A portion of the funds are committed to support arts & cultural organizations staffed by and serving communities of color in Fresno County who have been identified as most significantly impacted by this pandemic.

 Applicants who are selected to receive relief funding may not re-apply for additional grants from this fund.
-Individual grant value not to exceed $1,000 cash value.
 Grants are limited to available funds, and a submitted application does not guarantee that your organization will be selected to receive a FASNF grant.

 Will the Fresno Arts Safety Net Fund be available again?

 No, this is a temporary initiative in response to the recent impact of COVID-19 public health measures resulting in loss of income for art & cultural organizations headquartered in Fresno County.
 We are currently also seeking voluntary donations from the public to sustain this relief fund.
 You do not have to donate to apply for a FASNF grant.

 Grants will be distributed until funds run out.
 Due to the magnitude of this crisis, we anticipate that the need for relief funding will exceed the funds raised for this effort, therefore applications demonstrating immediate or imminent need will be prioritized for selection.
 If you are able to help us sustain this relief funding effort, please donate today.